georgefst/monpad/README.md

 # Customise

 The controller layout and button/axis mapping can be fully customised using [Dhall](https://dhall-lang.org/).
 Examples are [in this repository](https://github.com/georgefst/monpad/tree/master/dhall).
 Note that some of these files import each other by relative path, so they are best kept together.
+Running the build script with the argument `dhall` will generate standalone versions, specialised to the host OS, though these will be less human-readable.

 # Compatibility / Troubleshooting